 Four elective courses (12 credits), chosen from SUST courses and other Schulich and York courses.

-Students are expected to write their comprehensive exam at some point between the fifth term of the program.
+Students are expected to write their comprehensive exam at some point between their 22nd and 26th month of the program.
 This examination is designed for students to demonstrate their knowledge of the sustainability field, bodies of theory that are relevant to your specific research interests, and research methodologies.
 Students must have successfully completed all coursework to write their comprehensive exam.
 Students should schedule their exam with the Sustainability PhD Coordinator at least six weeks in advance, and should also specify their research area of interest at that time.
 Students are expected to coordinate their schedule with other students at the same stage in the program.

 After completion of their comprehensive exams, students are expected to focus on developing their dissertation proposal.
 Students are required to appoint a Supervisory Committee consisting of three faculty members, of whom one is identified as the supervisor, and who is a member of the Sustainability area within the School.
 Before initiating dissertation research, students are required to submit a formal written proposal that outlines their topic and research plan.
 Each proposal will then be defended in the form of a formal presentation before the Supervisory Committee.
-Students are expected to defend their dissertation proposal within one year after the completion of their comprehensive exams.
+Normally, students are expected to defend their dissertation proposal within one year after the completion of their comprehensive exams.
+There may be available a monetary bonus from Faculty of Graduate Studies for completion of the proposal by September 15th of the 4th year.

 FacultyView details Hide details